-We are committed to powering our business with 100% clean and renewable energy.
+We are committed to powering our operations with 100% clean and renewable energy.
 In 2015, we exceeded our goal of reaching 25% clean and renewable energy in our data center electricity supply mix.
 Building on that success, we doubled our target and expanded its scope— we are now aiming to have at least 50% clean and renewable energy in our company-wide energy mix in 2018.

 Adding clean and renewable energy to the grid

 We power our data centers in Luleå, Sweden, Altoona, Iowa, and Fort Worth, Texas, with 100% clean and renewable energy.* We are actively pursuing renewable energy options in the other regions where we operate data centers.
 Our Menlo Park headquarters is powered by 100% renewable energy.

 *as tracked in the appropriate regional renewable energy credit tracking system for each facility